erinc35/GuideMe/README.md

 You are in the right spot!

 GuideMe is a Ruby on Rails application built in a two weeks for travelers who would like to find a guide in a specific city.
 It's meant for an easy way for travelers to book a guide and communicate with them instantly.
 In addition to being the team lead, my role in this project was front-end developer.
-We've implemented various API's including Google Maps, Stripe, Yelp, PixaBay and unslash
+We've implemented various API's including Google Maps, Stripe, Yelp, PixaBay and unslash.

-You can check out the live version [here] (http://guideme-2016.herokuapp.com/).
+You can check out the live version [here] (https://guideme-2016.herokuapp.com/).

 ![homepage] (https://github.com/everysum1/insiderAPI/blob/development/app/assets/images/SmarterBearHomepage.png)